isaacovercast/QuoteWall/README.md

 * "You don't get anywhere in life doing cladistics."
 * "If you're not wrong in science you're religious."
 * "The things that are certain are obviously certain."
-* "Like an old man getting into a warm bath."
-No context at all.
+* "Like an old man getting into a warm bath." - How to put a gel into the electrophoresis chamber.

 ## AnimalBehavior
 * "A list of items is a terrible thing."